-In October 2014, the Company entered into a worldwide exclusive collaboration and license agreement with Genentech, or the Genentech Agreement, for the development and commercialization of GDC-0919, one of NewLink's clinical stage IDO pathway inhibitors.
-The parties also entered into a research collaboration for the discovery of next generation IDO/TDO compounds to be developed and commercialized under this agreement.
-Under the terms of the Genentech Agreement, the Company received a nonrefundable upfront cash payment of \$150.0 million from Genentech and is eligible to receive additional payments of over \$1.0 billion upon achieving certain GDC-0919 and Next Generation Product Development regulatory development, international patent acceptance, country marketing approval, and sales-based milestones.
+In October 2014, the Company entered into an exclusive worldwide collaboration and license agreement with Genentech, or the Genentech Agreement, for the development and commercialization of GDC-0919, one of the Company's clinical stage IDO pathway inhibitors.
+The parties also entered into a research collaboration for the discovery of next generation IDO and TDO pathway inhibitors to be developed and commercialized under this agreement.
+Under the terms of the Genentech Agreement, the

+Company received a nonrefundable upfront cash payment of \$150.0 million from Genentech in 2014 and is eligible to receive additional payments of over \$1.0 billion upon achieving certain GDC-0919 and Next Generation Product Development regulatory development, international patent acceptance, country marketing approval, and sales-based milestones.
 The Company is also eligible to receive escalating double digit royalty payments on potential commercial sales of multiple products by Genentech.

-For the three months ended March 31, 2015 the Company recognized revenue under the Genentech Agreement of \$9.5 million associated with license and manufacturing technology transfer deliverables, which were completed in their entirety during the quarter.
-In accordance with the Company's continuing performance obligation, \$4.4 million of the \$150.0 million upfront payment is being deferred and recognized in future years.
+For the three and six months ended June 30, 2015 the Company recognized revenue under the Genentech Agreement of \$2.7 million and \$12.2 million, respectively, associated with license and manufacturing technology transfer deliverables, which were completed in their entirety during the quarter.
+In accordance with the Company's continuing performance obligation, \$1.6 million of the \$150.0 million upfront payment is being deferred and recognized in future years.
 The upfront payment provides no general right of return for any non-contingent deliverable and no portion of any revenue recognized is refundable.

-Merck Sharpe & Dohme Corp.
+Merck Sharp & Dohme Corp.

-In November 2014, the Company entered into a licensing and collaboration agreement with Merck, or the Merck Agreement, to develop, manufacture and commercialize rVSV-EBOV, an Ebola vaccine the Company licensed from the Public Health Agency of Canada, or PHAC.
-Under the terms of the Merck Agreement, the Company granted Merck an exclusive, royalty-bearing license to the rVSV-EBOV and related technology.
-Accordingly, the accounting for the transaction commences in the fourth quarter of 2014.
-Under the Merck Agreement, the Company received a \$30.0 million non-refundable, upfront payment in December 2014, and a one-time \$20.0 million non-refundable milestone payment upon the initiation of the pivotal clinical trial using the current rVSV-EBOV vaccine product as one arm of the trial in February 2015.
-In addition, the Company can receive escalating royalties on potential commercial sales by Merck of the current product candidate ranging from single digit to double digits on the rVSV-EBOV license agreement product sales and escalating royalties on potential commercial sales by Merck of products other than current products within the Company's patent rights ranging from low to high single digit, on increasing levels of annual net sales worldwide.
-Merck will lead the development of rVSV-EBOV and any other rVSV-based viral hemorrhagic fever (VHF) vaccine product candidates in order to create a marketable product safe for human use.
+In November 2014, the Company entered into a licensing and collaboration agreement with Merck, or the Merck Agreement, to develop, manufacture and commercialize rVSV-EBOV (V920), an Ebola vaccine the Company licensed from the Public Health Agency of Canada, or PHAC.
+Under the terms of the Merck Agreement, the Company granted Merck an exclusive, royalty-bearing license to rVSV-EBOV (V920) and related technology.
+Accordingly, the accounting for the transaction commenced in the fourth quarter of 2014.
+Under the Merck Agreement, the Company received a \$30.0 million non-refundable, upfront payment in December 2014, and a one-time \$20.0 million non-refundable milestone payment in February 2015 upon the initiation of the pivotal clinical trial using the current rVSV-EBOV (V920) vaccine product as one arm of the trial.
+In addition, the Company can receive escalating royalties on potential commercial sales by Merck of the current product candidate ranging from single digit to double digits on the rVSV-EBOV (V920) license agreement product sales and escalating royalties on potential commercial sales by Merck of products other than current products within the Company's patent rights ranging from low to high single digit, on increasing levels of annual net sales worldwide.
+Merck will lead the development of rVSV-EBOV (V920) and any other rVSV-based viral hemorrhagic fever vaccine product candidates in order to create a marketable product safe for human use.

-For the three months ended March 31, 2015 the Company recognized revenue under the Merck Agreement of \$20.0 million associated with the one-time non-refundable milestone payment, and an additional \$98,000 associated with the remaining deliverables.
-In accordance with the Company's continuing performance obligations, \$134,000 of the \$30.0 million upfront payment is being deferred and recognized in future years.
-The upfront payment provides no general right of return for any non-contingent deliverable and no portion of any revenue recognized is refundable.
+For the six months ended June 30, 2015 the Company recognized revenue under the Merck Agreement of \$20.0 million associated with the one-time non-refundable milestone payment.
+For the three and six months ended June 30, 2015, the Company recognized revenues of \$36,000 and \$134,000, respectively, associated with the remaining deliverables.
+In accordance with the Company's continuing performance obligations, \$98,000 of the \$30.0 million upfront payment is being deferred and recognized in future years.
+The upfront payment provides no general right of return for any non-contingent deliverable, and no portion of any revenue recognized is refundable.